TBleess/Website_New/pages/9_Not_in_Menu/demography_summit_2018.md

 Make plans now to attend this exciting one-day conference to learn about

-* The State Demography Office updated population and econonmic estimates and forecasts;
+* The State Demography Office updated population and economic estimates and forecasts;
 * Updates on the 2020 Census;
 * Updates on the data tools provided by the State Demography Office, including the [**Colorado Demographic Profile**](https://demography.dola.colorado.gov/community-profiles/);